 Bitwise Introduces Third-Party Verification for Crypto ETFs

-Bitwise Asset Management has launched a third-party asset verification service for its Bitcoin and Ethereum spot ETFs.
+Bitwise Asset Management has launched a third-party asset verification service for its Bitcoin BTC -3.60% and Ethereum ETH -5.44% spot ETFs.
 The new procedure includes daily on-chain verification of holdings and reconciliation with the shares outstanding, based in the United States.

 This move by Bitwise Asset Management marks a significant advancement in crypto ETF transparency.
 It potentially influences institutional investment behavior by aligning with increasing expectations for verifiable asset backing and public reporting.